 Students must maintain a grade point average (GPA) of 3.0 or better throughout their program.
-Failure to maintain a 3.0 in a single semester automatically places students on a probationary status.
+Failure to maintain a 3.0 in a single semester automatically places students on probationary status.
 Students with low GPA who are placed on probation must meet with their advisor and complete a Mandatory Graduate Probation Advising form found at SFSU Division of Graduate Studies website (https://grad.sfsu.edu/content/academic-probation).
-Once completed and signed by the student and advisor, the form will be submitted to Graduate Studies.
+Once completed and signed by the student and Faculty Advisor, the form will be submitted to Graduate Studies.
 When a student is on academic probation the following steps will occur:

-- 1) The student meets with their advisor within a month of being notified that they are on probation; - 2) A probation plan is written with their advisor that details how the student will get off probation.
-This plan will include an explicit timeline for each step to be accomplished and a statement that failure to fulfill the contract will result in being deselected from the department; - 3) The probation plan should be signed by the student and their advisor, and then submitted to the Department Chair for review.
+- 1) The student meets with their Faculty Advisor within a month of being notified that they are on probation; - 2) The student and Faculty Advisor will collaboratively write a probation plan that details how the student will pivot toward academic success.
+This plan will include an explicit timeline for each step to be accomplished and a statement that failure to fulfill the contract will result in being deselected from the department; - 3) The probation plan should be signed by the student and their Faculty Advisor, and then submitted to the Department Chair for review.
 If approved, the probation plan will be signed by the Chair and placed in the student's file.
 If not approved, it will be returned to the advisor for revision and resubmission to the Chair. - 4) Probation that lasts for three semesters may lead to deselection.
 Factors such as GPA, student efforts to seek help/advising, and evidence of improvement (rising GPA) contribute to the decision.